edavis0/nidaqmx-c-examples/README.md

   * Generate_Values: All examples
   * Read_Values: ContReadDigChan-ExtClk, ReadDigChan, and ReadDigPort

-## Building
+## Building for NI Linux Real-Time OS
 To compile the source code on your host machine, you must install the GNU C/C++ Compile Tools for [x64 Linux][2] or [ARMv7 Linux][3].
 Make sure to include the CMakeLists.txt file and .vscode directory when building the binary (included in "samplebuildfiles").

-Note: It is highly recommended that you first learn how to cross-compile code and deploy to the NI Linux RTOS using Microsoft VSCode by visiting this [NI Forum Post][4].
+It is highly recommended that you first learn how to cross-compile code and deploy to the NI Linux RTOS using Microsoft VSCode by visiting this [NI Forum Post][4].
 Then, refer to the included [guide][5] for extra tips.

+Note: to build for non-real-time, Windows based applications, it is recommended you use [LabWindows/CVI][9].

 ## Reference Material
 * To review NI-DAQmx C Reference Help, visit this [link][6].